Major professional sports leagues in the United States and Canada: Revenues

-The top four major leagues each have revenues that can be many times greater than the payrolls of less popular sports leagues in the two nations.
-In terms of overall league revenue, the NFL, MLB and the NBA rank as the top three most lucrative sports leagues in the world, with the English Premier League and the NHL ranked at fourth and fifth place.
+The "Big Four" leagues each have revenues that can be many times greater than the payrolls of less popular sports leagues in the two nations.
+In terms of overall league revenue, the NFL, MLB, and NBA rank as the top three most lucrative sports leagues in the world, with the English Premier League and the NHL ranked at fourth and fifth place.

 Television exposure

-The major sports leagues have their games televised on the Big Four U.S. broadcast TV networks—ABC, CBS, NBC, and Fox—enjoy strong TV viewer ratings, and earn significant revenues from these TV contracts.
+Games of the "Big Four" leagues are televised on the four largest U.S. broadcast TV networks—ABC, CBS, NBC, and Fox.
+They enjoy strong TV viewer ratings, and their leagues earn significant revenues from these TV contracts.

 All of the top four major sports leagues have had television contracts with at least one of the original "big three" U.S. broadcast television networks (ABC, CBS, and NBC) since those networks' early years, indicative of the sports' widespread appeal since their inception, continuing today additionally with Fox.
 In Canada, the NHL has been broadcast on the Canadian Broadcasting Corporation since 1952.
 In Canada, there is only one MLB team and one NBA team, and no Canadian NFL team exists; therefore, the U.S. national telecasts for those three leagues are usually simulcast by a Canadian broadcaster.

-The NFL has the largest TV contracts, and earns over $6 billion annually from its contracts with Fox, CBS, NBC, ESPN and DirecTV for the 2014 through 2022 seasons.
+The NFL has the largest TV contracts, and earns roughly $9 billion annually from its contracts with Amazon, CBS, ESPN, Fox, NBC, and DirecTV for the 2023 through 2033 seasons.

 MLB earns $1.5 billion annually from its contracts for the 2014 through 2021 seasons with ESPN, Fox, and Turner Sports (TBS).

 The NBA's nine-year television deal beginning with the 2016–17 season with ABC/ESPN and TNT generates annual league TV revenues of $2.7 billion.
-The NHL's current U.S. television deal with ABC/ESPN and Turner Sports took effect with the 2021–22 season and runs through 2027–28; while the NHL did not announce the amount, outside reports indicated that Disney (parent of ABC and ESPN) was paying about $400 million and Turner about $225 million annually.
-This $625m annual contract for American rights is in addition to the $433m annual fee Rogers Sportsnet pays for Canadian rights.
+The NBA's next TV deal, set to take effect in 2025–26 and run through the 2035–36 season, will be with ABC/ESPN, NBC, Peacock, and Amazon, and also covers the WNBA for its 2026–2036 seasons.
+It is expected to generate total annual revenues of $6.9 billion, with a reported split of roughly $6.7 billion for the NBA and $200 million for the WNBA.
+The NHL's current U.S. television deal with ABC/ESPN and Turner Sports took effect with the 2021–22 season and runs through 2027–28.
+While the NHL did not announce the amount, outside reports indicated that ABC and ESPN parent company Disney was paying a total of about $400 million and Turner about $225 million annually.
+This $625 million annual contract for American rights is in addition to the $433 million annual fee Rogers Sportsnet pays for Canadian rights.